By: Katarina Uherova Hasbani

 Your people won’t implement what they don’t understand, therefore offering training on sustainability could be a change-maker for your sustainability integration.
 We recommend tailored training to executive and middle management based on their areas of responsibility and a general introductory training to all your staff.

 As a conclusion, sustainability data management, procurement and governance can be the accelerators of your sustainability journey.
 They will require focus and allocation of resources.
 Sustainability integration will become an additional tool in your toolbox to drive transformation in your organisation.

 How can AESG help?

-AESG is a specialist consultancy, engineering and advisory firm headquartered in London, Dubai, Riyadh and Singapore working on projects throughout Europe, Asia and Middle East.
+AESG is a specialist consultancy, engineering and advisory firm with offices in London, Dubai.
+Riyadh and Singapore working on projects throughout Europe, Asia and Middle East.
 We pride ourselves as industry leaders in each of the services that we offer.
-We have one of the largest dedicated teams with decades of cumulative experience in sustainable design, fire and life safety, façade engineering, commissioning, data management for the built environment, waste management, environmental consultancy, acoustics, strategy and advisory and carbon management.
+We have one of the largest dedicated teams with decades of cumulative experience in sustainable design, fire and life safety, façade engineering, building commissioning and digital asset management, waste management, environmental consultancy, strategy and advisory, acoustics, cost management and carbon management.

 Partner and Global Director of Strategy and Advisory, AESG